-Parliamentary debate is an advanced form of debate that is extemporaneous in nature with rotating topics.
-Parliamentary debate asks competitors to develop and defend ideas and positions on a wide range of issues.
+Parliamentary debate is an extemporaneous form of debate with rotating topics.
+A Parliamentary debate asks competitors to develop and defend ideas and positions on a wide range of issues.
 The purpose of Parliamentary debate is to instill in Christian home school students the skills of presentation, critical thinking, reasoning, and analysis of various issues.
 That endeavor is accomplished in an environment of honorable competition that cultivates maturity, wisdom, grace, poise, and brings glory to our Lord Jesus Christ.